Lee-Wayne/ResNet18-in-FashionMNIST/README.md

 # ResNet18-in-FashionMNIST

-# to be further complemented
+the content is to be further complemented...